 This house, straight out of the pages of Sarah Susanka’s wildly popular Not-So-Big®House book series, is a classic that lives large while being on the smaller side.
-Originally designed as a Southern Victorian home, we made a few changes to accommodate the owner’s lifestyle, and the create a more classic Northern version of the home of the era.
+Originally designed as a Southern Victorian home, we made a few changes to accommodate the owner’s lifestyle, and create a more classic Northern version of the home for the era.

 The owners were interested in downsizing and were attracted to the Not-So-Big®House philosophy.
 The floor plan they saw in one of Sarah Susanka’s books spoke to them and a lot in an older neighborhood of Northville became available, perfect for a Victorian era home.
 The owners also wanted a home that would be a model of sustainability.
-Working with Meadowlark, they sought to build that could fit in a turn-of-the-century neighborhood while attaining a LEED Platinum designation.
+Working with Meadowlark, they sought to build a home that could fit in a turn-of-the-century neighborhood, while attaining a LEED Platinum designation.